Which Program Should I Choose?

 - This program is designed for students who currently or plan to participate in Congressional Debate or Model Congress.
 Congressional Debate is an activity where students learn legislative skills: writing and proposing bills and resolutions and debating them.
 The curriculum explores lawmaking and leadership skills.

-- This program is appropriate for students in any grade in middle or high school.
+- This program is appropriate for students in any with several years or no experience.
 Veteran classroom teachers differentiate instruction as needed, based on experience level and understanding of politics and government.

 Public ForumFor current or future debaters